twoton-tdr/Etch-a-Sketch/README.md

 How to use:

-First you will need to click on new Grid and select your desired grid layout Then you can just draw by pressing down mouse button
+First you will need to click on new Grid and select your desired grid layout.

+Then you can just draw by pressing down mouse button